geekinryxnn/Akan-/README.md

 Calculates the day of the week for a given birthdate.

-Displays an Akan name based on the user's birth day and gender.
+Displays an Akan name based on the user's birthday and gender.

 Validates user input to ensure the date and gender are correctly provided.